 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Applicant is renting the pavilion and picnic area (this includes the restrooms already inside the park).
+Goodwin Park is located at 311 68th Place, Seat Pleasant, MD 20743.
+An applicant would be renting the pavilion and picnic area (this includes the restrooms already inside the park).
 Basketball courts, tennis courts, baseball diamond and surrounding areas are considered common space and are available for public use.
 Additional fees may be assessed for events where it is anticipated that more than 150 are expected to be in attendance.

 Applications and final payment are due at least 15 days prior to the event unless otherwise noted.

-Please read and complete entire application prior to submittal.
-Failure to complete entire application will result in denial of request.
+Please read and complete the entire application prior to submission.
+Failure to complete the entire application will result in denial of the request.

 Please keep in mind that the park closes at 5 pm in the fall and 7 pm in the spring and summer.